Otago International Students' Association

 WELFARE & EQUITY

-Te Whare Tawharau - A survivor led sexual violence support and prevention centre.
+Te Whare Tāwharau - A survivor led sexual violence support and prevention centre.
 They are there to providing you with free confidential and trained support (walk-ins and appointment), advocacy and workshops to raise awareness on reducing impact of sexual violence (Flip the Script and Bringing in the Bystander).

 Chaplaincy - A university service supporting students with faith (or no faith) spiritually and pastoral care.
 They provide prayer rooms, spiritual direction, worship opportunities and religious services.
 Most importantly, they help in giving you access to the university prayer room and meditation room.

-Student Health - A university health center for students who are feeling unwell and needing wellbeing support.
+Student Health - A university health centre for students who are feeling unwell and needing wellbeing support.
 They provide services from different departments such as mental health, physiotherapy clinic, medical clinic and many more.

 Queer Support - Alongside with OUSA Student Support, they are there to support queer students or any students discovering their sexuality.
-They provide peer support, groups, advocacy, events and a confidential chat with the Queer Support Co-Ordinator.
+They provide peer support, groups, advocacy, events and a confidential chat with the Queer Support Co-ordinator.